Side-Entry vs. Rear-Entry Wheelchair Vehicles

 • Ideal for Caregivers or Wheelchair Passengers: If you regularly provide transportation for a wheelchair user or you are wheelchair user who prefers to ride as a passenger, a rear entry conversion is an efficient solution.
 You do not have to worry about removing or securing the front seats, as they are designed to stay in place.
 Additionally, the center cut design leaves ample room for larger wheelchairs.

-• Built to Last: You can find rear entry conversions on reliable models such as the Dodge Grand Caravan and Chrysler Pacifica.
+• Built to Last: You can find rear-entry conversions on reliable models such as the Dodge Grand Caravan, Chrysler Pacifica, and Toyota Sienna.

 New Rear-Entry Technology